ramda/types/README.md

 Please see the Github Issues page which is being used to define work left to do

+## Usage

+**`types-ramda` is not intended to be used directly!**

+`@types/ramda` should continued to be used. `@types/ramda` re-exports what is defined here.
+The type defintions were moved into those repo for 2 reasons

+* in-house control of all definitions
+* set up work such that this repo can eventually be moved into the core `ramda` repo

 ### Note about semver

 We cannot lock the semver to be the same as `ramda`'s since we plan on doing multiple releases to this library to progressively update the types